pebanfield/generator-nwjs-nodegit/README.md

 ```

 If this has worked correctly, you should see a webkit instance open.
 You should also see console.log output showing
-git history from the sample repo included in the generator template.
+git history comments from the sample repo included in the generator template.

 ### Conceptual Overview